Sunday, 09 April 2023

 one of the pioneers of organic food in Norway.
 Choose the filling of your sandwich or savory bread roll (all ingredients except the Italian-style salami cut are organic), have a decent coffee drink (the milk is organic), tea, a sweet organic bread roll ("bolle"), and/or an organic juice (e.g. from the nearby Rotvoll juicery in Ranheim which has its own organic grocery on their premises).
 About half of the cold drinks are not organic, so check for the "økologisk" keyword.
 During the warm season, treat yourself with a pre-packaged organic ice-cream from Reins Kloster.
 Everything is offered to take away, too.
-What you probably would not expect: The dough for the sweet bread rolls is dairy-free, the bakery uses porridge made from oat and water and rapeseed oil instead of milk, so vegans welcome.
+Notable fact for vegans: The dough for the sweet bread rolls is dairy-free, the bakery uses porridge made from oat and water and rapeseed oil instead of milk.

 The company has expanded vastly in the past few years, with shop openings in Oslo (which by now also hosts the headquarter), Stavanger, Bergen and a few other places and last but not least at its birthplace: If you cannot find a spare seat in the cafe where it all began simply walk a few more steps to Dronningensgate.
-A short stroll over the bridge there's a third branch by the waterfront, inside the Solsiden shopping mall with even longer opening hours.
-They have a spacious sitting area outdoor, although its use is limited due to the ever changing weather in Trondheim.
-The covid-19 pandemics also triggered the opening of a delivery service, and also good to know: you can still pay anonymously using cash.
+With its upmarket shop front it's the perfect place for a coffee date.

 Heartier food like organic egg and bacon for breakfast or lamb burgers for lunch or dinner, together with organic softdrinks can be had at Ramp Pub and Spiseri at Svartlamon.
 Vegetarian options are available.
 Service at this shabby-homely place may be a little slow, and not all of the ingredients are organic.

 For pizza and beer head for Selma, one of the many pubs in the former ship repair workshops at Solsiden.
 Unfortunately none of the drinks (apart from a fresh cassis-flavoured nordic sour) is organic, and most of the food isn't organic either, but they use organic flour for the best pizza dough in town and have some organic ingredients among the toppings.
 Their store cupboard being a part of the interior you can see that they, among others, use both, organic and conventional tomatoes, organic vinegar and syrup.
 Some of the fresh herbs are organic, although the basil wasn't at my visit.
 The best pizzas here aren't the classical Italian ones but their own creations which go extremely well with beer.
 They happily omit the meat toppings if you ask so but expect to pay the full price anyway.

-Real organic food, vegan and vegetarian, is served at Cafe Stammen in Kongens gate.
+Real organic food, vegan and vegetarian, is served at neighbourhood Cafe Stammen in Kongens gate.
 Unfortunately their opening hours are rather limited, so I haven't been able to pay a visit yet.
 Let me know about your experience if you happen to eat there before me.

 At the airport

 Airports generally aren't the place for a conscious lifestyle, but if you cannot avoid to fly from Trondheim Airport Værnes you may at least have an rganic coffee past security at

-Permanently closed or unknown
+Permanently closed or no longer organic

 - Makro Buffet og Restaurant, Prinsens gt.
 4c (partially organic macrobiotic eatery)